wongfei2009/FramePack/README.md

    Note that it supports `--share`, `--port`, `--server`, and so on.

-The software supports PyTorch attention and sage-attention.
-By default, it will just use PyTorch attention.
+The software now prioritizes SageAttention when available, falling back to PyTorch native attention when not available.
+This optimization improves performance while maintaining quality.

-Note: You are highly recommended to first try without sage-attention since it will influence results, though the influence is minimal.
+Note: You can install SageAttention 2.1.1 (recommended) for optimal performance.
+The project has been updated to use SageAttention specifically at the function level rather than globally enabling it for the entire model, providing better stability.

 **Linux**: